Depreciation in CAM Charges: An Accounting Entry That Should Not Cost You Money

 Courts have generally held that "all operating expenses" does not mean every line on a GAAP income statement.
 Depreciation is a non-cash accounting construct, not an out-of-pocket operating cost.
 Unless your lease explicitly says "including depreciation," the broad phrase does not bring it in.

 Depends on your lease.
 Many leases exclude capital expenditures entirely.
 Some permit amortized CapEx recovery for specific categories (life-safety improvements, energy-saving measures).
-The distinction is whether the charge is based on actual cash outlays spread over time (potentially OK) vs. GAAP depreciation (not OK).
+The distinction is whether the charge is based on actual cash outlays spread over time (potentially permissible) vs. GAAP depreciation (not permissible).
 Read your lease's capital expenditure section carefully.

 Not necessarily.
 Contractual amortization (cash cost divided by useful life) is different from GAAP depreciation (asset book value written down per accounting rules).
 Whether lease-permitted amortization is actually being charged, or whether GAAP depreciation is being disguised as amortization, requires reviewing the underlying calculation.
 See Amortization of CapEx in CAM Charges.